-Naturally formed stones were omnipresent on our planet.
-You could find them almost anywhere on Earth; in the mountains, in the desserts and even in the oceans.
-Homo Sapiens Sapiens created two new kinds of stones: bricks and concrete.
-Slowly they took over the natural environment.
+Naturally formed stones are omnipresent on our planet.
+They can be found almost anywhere on Earth, in the mountains, the deserts and even the oceans.
+Homo sapiens sapiens has created two new kinds of stone – brick and concrete – which have gradually taken over the natural environment.
 Bricks will probably survive us, as they are one of the strongest and longest lasting building materials used in human history.